survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 T> If you want to control Node.js version, consider using [nvm](https://www.npmjs.com/package/nvm).

-T> If you want to see the completed configuration, head to [GitHub](https://github.com/survivejs-demos/webpack-demo).
-If you are unsure of something, you can refer there.
+T> The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
+If you are unsure of something, refer there.

 ## Setting Up the Project